So what's a legume?

 - They have folate (say foh-late), potassium (po-tass-ee-um), iron and magnesium (mag-neez-ee-um), which are all good for your body.

-- They have lots of fibre which means that your body doesn't digest it all, and what's left acts as a broom to sweep out your digestive system, keeping cholesterol levels down and helping your heart.
+- They have lots of fibre which means that your body doesn't digest it all, and what's left acts as a broom to 'sweep' out your digestive system, keeping cholesterol levels down and helping your heart.
+Have a look at the topic 'Your waste disposal system'.

 - They have phytochemicals (fy-tow-kemi-kals) which are compounds which may help prevent diseases like heart disease, cancer and diabetes.